-I’ve just finished Alan Moore’s JERUSALEM.
+I’ve finally finished Alan Moore’s JERUSALEM.
 Twice.
 Read the book.
 Listened to the audiobook.
 One echoing the other.
-Sometimes the audiobook brought out the nuances of previously digested test.
+Sometimes the audiobook brought out the nuances of previously digested text.
 Sometimes the book highlighted the beauty of the written word on the page.

 I started JERUSALEM in November of 2017.
 I finished off the audiobook of Book 1 on my journey down to London for Burn The Shard Pt 1.

 I took sizeable breaks between each book to let things stew and found that it was subtly influencing my own writing of TOGETHER and FOREVER BOOK ONE.